antwanvdm/php-vagrant/README.md

 * [Phalcon](https://phalconphp.com/en/)

 ## Changelog
+### v1.0.4
+* Upgraded to bento/ubuntu-18.04, tested on virtualbox 5.2.18, vagrant 2.1.5
+* Upgraded to php7.2 versions, and removed mcrypt package for now (not available anymore..)
+* Fixed Phalcon repository URL which was moved

 ### v1.0.3
 * Updated README
 * Updated local url to .local instead of .dev (Google Chrome future support)